cbaggers/tables/glossary.md

 ## take-block

-The name of the internal function, that gives a `block` of memory back to the `memory-pool`
+The name of the internal function, that aquires a `block` of memory from the `memory-pool`

 ## thing